From Static Designs to Dynamic Experiences

 Three Key Categories

-- Onboarding Process: Conditional fields that only appear after specific answers
+- Onboarding Process: conditional fields that appear only after specific answers

 The form adapts to the conversation, not the other way around.